-- select a safe, legal and convenient place to stop and park and, once stationary, secure the vehicle on gradients, facing both up and down slope, as well as on the level - 2. apply the parking brake to hold the vehicle - 3. if needed, select a gear to hold the vehicle safely when parked - 4. switch the engine off - 5. make sure that vehicles fitted with automatic transmission are left with the lever, if fitted, in the Park position - 6. make sure lights are left on where required - check for oncoming cyclists, pedestrians and other traffic before opening your door - 8. minimise the risk of falling when you are exiting the vehicle - use best practice techniques to maximise the security of the vehicle and its load against theft or illegal access whenever you leave it, and check the security of the vehicle when you return
+- select a safe, legal and convenient place to stop and park and, once stationary, secure the vehicle on gradients, facing both up and down slope, as well as on the level - 2. apply the parking brake to hold the vehicle - 3. if needed, select a gear to hold the vehicle safely when parked - 4. switch the engine off - 5. make sure that vehicles fitted with automatic transmission are left with the lever in the Park position - 6. make sure lights are left on where required - check for oncoming cyclists, pedestrians and other traffic before opening your door

-- what factors to take into consideration when identifying a safe, secure, legal and convenient place to stop or park - that vehicles with air suspension may move a considerable amount when parked or when started - that you must switch off the headlights, fog lights if fitted and engine when parked - the rules in the Highway Code that apply when leaving your vehicle on different roads and in different lighting and weather conditions - how and when to set the position of the steering wheels of the vehicle to increase its security when parked on a gradient - that when parking a vehicle with manual transmission on a gradient, selecting a gear will help to hold the vehicle if the parking brake should fail - 7. the possible outcomes of opening a door, particularly on the offside of the vehicle, when not safe to do so - 8. how to minimise the risk of falling from the vehicle - methods for securing different types of vehicle against theft or illegal access - 10. when and where you should check your vehicle for any security breach
+- what factors to take into consideration when looking for a safe, legal and convenient place to stop or park - the pros and cons of reversing or 'pulling through' into a parking space rather than reversing out - that you must switch off the headlights, fog lights if fitted and engine when parked - the rules in the Highway Code that apply when leaving your vehicle on different roads and in different lighting and weather conditions - how and when to set the position of the steering wheels of the vehicle to increase its security when parked on a gradient - that when parking a vehicle with manual transmission on a gradient, selecting a gear will help to hold the vehicle if the parking brake should fail - 7. the possible outcomes of opening a door, particularly on the offside of the vehicle, when not safe to do so